 How to determine what your disk space is used for

-On a Unix login server go to your home directory
+On a Linux login server go to your home directory

 cd